 - Pork:

-- 1 half of teaspoons kosher salt
+- 1 half of a teaspoon of kosher salt

-- 1 half teaspoons sugar
+- 1 half teaspoon sugar

 - half teaspoon ground cumin